prime-hadar-policy-bytes/policy_bytes/README.md

 1) Clone/download Repository
 2) `npm install`
-3) Initialize Facebook Auth by setting up a .env file with a Facebook FACEBOOK_APP_ID and FACEBOOK_APP_SECRET For local development you'll need to run two server: <br/>
+3) Initialize Facebook Auth by setting up a .env file with a Facebook FACEBOOK_APP_ID and FACEBOOK_APP_SECRET For local development you'll need to run two servers: <br/>
 4) `npm run server`
 5) `npm run client`

 Note: Because of the Facebook Auth strategy the development server runs on an https:// URL.
 This URL is not actually secure so your brower my warn you that it is unsafe.
+Facebook will not run locally, only when it is deployed and values for FACEBOOK_APP_ID and FACEBOOK_APP_SECRET are supplied.

 Violà!